Electronic Invoicing

 Romania RO e-Transport System

-This system will control the transportation of high tax risk goods in the following situations:
+The system currently controls the transportation of goods with high fiscal risk in the following situations:

 • Between two locations within Romania;

-• Relating to intra-community transactions where goods are in transit in Romania.
+• Related to intra-community transactions where goods are in transit in Romania.

-The road vehicle categories to be monitored in the RO e-Transport system are those with a maximum authorized mass of at least 3.5 tons, loaded with high tax risk goods with a total gross mass of more than 500 kg, or with a total value of more than 10,000 Lei, related to at least one commercial transaction that is the purpose of transportation.
+The categories of road vehicles to be monitored in the RO e-Transport system are those with a maximum authorized mass of at least 2.5 tons, loaded with goods with high fiscal risk with a total gross mass of more than 500 kg or with a total value of more than 10,000 RON, related to at least one commercial transaction subject to transportation.

 High Tax Risk Products Categories That Must Use the RO e-Transport System